UCANU Health Services Research Program (T32)

 - Abide by all NIH/AHRQ predoctoral reporting requirements.

-For 2020-21, fellowships pay a stipend of $25,320 plus funds for tuition, fees, and training related expenses.
-Students may wish to discuss with their primary division/school how they may use these funds to augment their current stipend.
-Further details on the program and its requirements are available from Kelsey Bogue, program administrator, at email@example.com.
+For 2020-21, fellowships pay a stipend of $25,320.
+Students may wish to discuss with their primary division/school how they may combine these funds with their current stipend.
+Trainees also receive $16,000 toward tuition, $2,000 toward USHIP health insurance, and funds for training related expenses.

-- Trainees must be a U.S. citizen, permanent resident, or non-citizen national.
+- Funded trainees must be a U.S. citizen, permanent resident, or non-citizen national.

 - This training program is intended to support students from thesis development through the later stages of their thesis.
-For the Summer 2020 application cycle, students in the second year of training or later are encouraged to apply.
-Students who are interested in the program but are in their first year of PhD training should contact Kelsey Bogue.
+Students are typically in their third year of training or later when they begin the program.
+Students who are interested in the program but are in their first or second year of PhD training should contact Kelsey Bogue.

 - Individuals from groups underrepresented in the sciences are strongly encouraged to apply.

-Our current and past predoctoral fellows have come from a variety of departments and professional schools at the University of Chicago, including: the Booth School of Business, Comparative Human Development, Conceptual & Historical Studies of Science, Economics, the Harris School of Public Policy, Public Health Sciences, the School of Social Service Administration, and Sociology.
+Our current and past predoctoral fellows have come from a variety of departments and professional schools at the University of Chicago, including: the Booth School of Business, Comparative Human Development, Economics, the Harris School of Public Policy, Psychology, Public Health Sciences, the School of Social Service Administration, and Sociology.
 While graduate students from any discipline are welcome to apply, applicants should intend to pursue academic careers in health services research or related fields.

-Further details on the program and its requirements are available from Kelsey Bogue, Associate Director of Training Programs, at firstname.lastname@example.org.
-Questions that cannot be answered by Ms. Bogue can be directed to the PI of the UCANU predoctoral program, Kathleen Cagney, PhD, at (773) 256-6341, or the program’s Co-PI, David Meltzer, MD, PhD, at (773) 702-0836.
+Further details on the program and its requirements are available from Kelsey Bogue, Director of Training Programs, at firstname.lastname@example.org.

 Applicants must submit the following materials through the online portal to be considered for the fellowship.
 Include your first and last name in the file name for each document you submit.